 1) EMERITUS AWARDS - Joseph Miller, left, was honored as Vice President Emeritus and Professor Emeritus of Marketing, while Stephen Smith, center, was honored as Vice President Emeritus at Friday's annual fall convocation.
 Congratulating both men is President John L. Crain.

 2) ENDOWED SCHOLARSHIP- Vice President of Advancement Wendy Lauderdale presents a gift of appreciation to John Manzella, who recently established the John Manzella Endowed Professorship in Nursing.

-3) 25 YEARS OF SERVICE – Recognized for 25 years of service to Southeastern at Friday's Convocation were, first row, from left: Bobby Jones, Physical Plant; Elizabeth Wadlington, College of Education; Lorinda Sealey, School of Nursing; Rhonda McClin, Admissions; Paulette Poche, Records and Registration; Michael Budden, Department of Marketing and Supply Chain Management; and Mary Bostic, Department of Computer Science and Industrial Technology; second row, from left: President John L. Crain, who made the presentations; Sandra Williams, College of Nursing and Health Sciences; David Gurney, Department of Mathematics; Wynn Gillan, Department of Kinesiology and Health Studies; Rakesh Duggal, Department of Accounting and Finance; and Laura Lips, Human Resources.
+3) 25 YEARS OF SERVICE – Recognized for 25 years of service to Southeastern at Friday's Convocation were, first row, from left: Bobby Jones, Physical Plant; Elizabeth Wadlington, College of Education; Lorinda Sealey, School of Nursing; Rhonda McClin, Admissions; Paulette Poche, Office of the Registrar; Michael Budden, Department of Marketing and Supply Chain Management; and Mary Bostic, Department of Computer Science and Industrial Technology; second row, from left: President John L. Crain, who made the presentations; Sandra Williams, College of Nursing and Health Sciences; David Gurney, Department of Mathematics; Wynn Gillan, Department of Kinesiology and Health Studies; Rakesh Duggal, Department of Accounting and Finance; and Laura Lips, Human Resources.